hqyang/nlp-fall25/_pages/project.md

 ### Team Formation

-You are responsible for forming project teams of 2-3 people.
+You are responsible for forming project teams of 3-4 people.
-In some cases, we will also accept teams of 2, but a 3-person group is preferred.
+In some cases, we will also accept teams of 2, but a 3-4-person group is preferred.
-Once you have formed your group, please send one email per team to the class instructor list with the names of all team members.
+Once you have formed your group, please send one email per team to me with the names of all team members.
-If you have trouble forming a group, please send us an email and we will help you find project partners.
+If you have trouble forming a group, please send us an email and I will help you find project partners.

 ### Project Proposal